dosanpao/Totoro-Game/README.md

 # 🌲 My Little Light - A Cozy Valentine Adventure

-A delightful 2D web-based game where you play as a glowing light character with a customizable color, exploring six unique forest levels to ultimately receive a sweet Valentine's Day message.
-Navigate peaceful collection challenges in the first three levels, then face an escalating threat from a mysterious Black Light in levels 4-6.
+A delightful 2D web-based game where you play as a glowing light character with a customizable color, exploring eight unique forest levels to ultimately receive a sweet Valentine's Day message.
+Navigate peaceful collection challenges in the first three levels, then face an escalating threat from a mysterious Black Light in levels 4-6, before experiencing two emotionally powerful finale levels where light meets light.

 ## 📋 Overview

-Choose your light color, then guide your glowing character through six distinct levels while collecting magical orbs with the help of your companion character (a cute Totoro-inspired guide).
-The game starts peaceful and cozy, but introduces tension and challenge as a dark entity begins pursuing you.
+Choose your light color, then guide your glowing character through eight distinct levels while collecting magical orbs with the help of your companion character (a cute Totoro-inspired guide).
+The game starts peaceful and cozy, introduces tension and challenge as a dark entity begins pursuing you, then culminates in two beautiful finale levels about connection and light.
 After completing all levels, the game transitions into a heartfelt Valentine's Day reveal.

 ## 🎮 Game Flow